PranjalTiwari-20/ga4-ecommerce-funnel-analysis/README.md

 ## Workflow:

+### Workflow

-SQL used to aggregate GA4 event-level data
+- SQL used to aggregate GA4 event-level data

-Python used for drop-off calculations and revenue estimation
+- Python used for drop-off calculations and revenue estimation

-Power BI used to build KPI cards, funnel visualization, and revenue leakage analysis
+- Power BI used to build KPI cards, funnel visualization, and revenue leakage analysis

 ## Key Metrics